modal-inria/MixtComp/MixtComp/docs/algoDesc.md

 - *checkNbIndPerClass* checks that there is at least one observation in each class (useless ?).
 - *initParam* initialize the parameters for the next step
 - *initParamSubPartition* initialize the parameters by generating a subpopulation, and performing an mStep on it.
 The (approximate) default number of observation per class is given by the user.
 A *checkSampleCondition* is performed.
 This step can fail, hence the test on the size of warnLog which might trigger "continue".
-- *writeParameters* outputs the parameters, which is useful for debug, or to check if the numer of observations per class is correct for initialization.
+- *writeParameters* outputs the parameters, which is useful for debug, or to check if the number of observations per class is correct for initialization.
 - *initializeLatent* performs the initialization of all latent variables, using the parameters previously estimated.
-  - *sampleZProportio*n* initializes tik using the current proportion and samples Z
+  - *sampleZProportion* initializes tik using the current proportion and samples Z
   - *sampleUnobservedAndLatent* samples all latent values using the parameters.
   - *eStepCompleted* computes $t_{ik}$ based on observed initData, if an observation can not be assigned to any class, an error message is returned
   - *sampleZ* assigns classes